 Doing this has a chance to get rid of the problem with ease.

 So here you should reset the app to fix the error.
-Simply going to Settings > Application Manager > Bluetooth > Reset the app
+Simply go to Settings > Application Manager > Bluetooth > Reset the app

-After doing this step, check if the problem has resolved or not and Bluetooth is working or not.
+After doing this step, check if the problem has been resolved or not and whether Bluetooth is working or not.

-Before moving ahead to this step, you should know that this method need root access to fix unfortunately Bluetooth has stopped problem.
+Before moving ahead to this step, you should know that this method needs root access to fix unfortunately Bluetooth has stopped problem.

-Step 3: Here you have to create a backup of file or rename it to bt_config.XML_old
+- Here you have to create a backup of the file or rename it to bt_config.XML_old

-Step 5: At last, save .XML file as bt_config.xml in same location.
-Now its time to connect your Bluetooth device again
+- At last, save .XML file as bt_config.xml in the same location.
+Now it is time to connect your Bluetooth device again

-But before doing this step, it is recommended to create a backup of all important data from Android phone in safe place.
+But before doing this step, it is recommended to create a backup of all important data from the Android phone in a safe place.

 Now follow the steps below:

-Step 2: Now press Power + Volume Up + Volume Down button together but also check the key combinations according to your phone
+- Now press the Power + Volume Up + Volume Down buttons together but also check the key combinations according to your phone

-Step 3: Here you will enter Recovery Mode where you have to select “Wipe data/Factory reset” using Volume down keys
+- Here you will enter Recovery Mode where you have to select “Wipe data/Factory reset” using the Volume down keys

-Well, Android devices come across various issues or errors but there is nothing to worry as every problem has a solution.
-In this blog, I have discussed best 9 methods to solve “Unfortunately, Bluetooth has Stopped” on Android phone.
+Well, Android devices come across various issues or errors but there is nothing to worry about as every problem has a solution.
+In this blog, I have discussed the best 13 methods to solve “Unfortunately, Bluetooth has Stopped” on Android phones.